-Assistant Inspector General for Audit
+Acting Assistant Inspector General for Audit

-SORENSEN

-Date: 2023.11.08

-13:25:16 -06'00'

-13:25:16 -06'00'

-- SUBJECT: Natural Resources Conservation Service's Financial Statements for Fiscal Years 2023 and 2022
+SUBJECT: Natural Resources Conservation Service's Financial Statements for

+Fiscal Years 2022 and 2021

-KPMG LLP, an independent certified public accounting firm, was engaged to audit the financial statements of Natural Resources Conservation Services (NRCS) as of September 30, 2023 and 2022, and for the fiscal years then ended; to provide a report on internal controls over financial reporting; to report on whether NRCS' financial management system substantially complied with the requirements of the Federal Financial Management Improvement Act of 1996 (FFMIA); and to report any reportable noncompliance with laws tested and other matters.
+KPMG LLP, an independent certified public accounting firm, was engaged to audit the financial statements of Natural Resources Conservation Service (NRCS) as of September 30, 2022 and 2021, and for the fiscal years then ended; to provide a report on internal controls over financial reporting; to report on whether NRCS' financial management system substantially complied with the requirements of the Federal Financial Management Improvement Act of 1996 (FFMIA); and to report any reportable noncompliance with laws, regulations, contracts, and grant agreements it tested.
 The contract required that the audit be performed in accordance with U.S. generally accepted government auditing standard and Office of Management and Budget (OMB) audit guidance.

-In its audit of NRCS' fiscal years 2023 and 2022 financial statements, KPMG LLP provided an unmodified opinion and reported:
+In its audit of NRCS' fiscal years 2022 and 2021 financial statements, KPMG LLP provided an unmodified opinion and reported:

-• the consolidated financial statements present fairly, in all material respects, the financial position of NRCS as of September 30, 2023 and 2022, and its net costs, changes in net position, and budgetary resources for the years then ended, in accordance with U.S. generally accepted accounting principles;
+- the consolidated financial statements present fairly, in all material respects, the financial position of NRCS as of September 30, 2022 and 2021, and its net costs, changes in net position, and budgetary resources for the years then ended, in accordance with U.S. generally accepted accounting principles; - one material weakness in internal control over financial reporting related to obligations; - one significant deficiency in internal controls over financial reporting related to journal vouchers;

-- no material weaknesses or significant deficiencies in internal control over financial reporting; - no instances in which NRCS's financial management systems did not substantially comply with FFMIA; and - no reportable noncompliance with provisions of laws tested and other matters.
+- instances in which NRCS' financial management systems did not substantially comply with FFMIA; and - no reportable noncompliance with provisions of laws, regulations, contracts, and grant agreements tested.

 In connection with the contract, the Office of Inspector General reviewed KPMG LLP's report and related documentation and inquired of its representatives.
-Our review, as differentiated from an audit of the financial statements in accordance with U.S. generally accepted government auditing standards, was not intended to enable us to express, and we do not express, an opinion on NRCS' financial statements; conclusions about the effectiveness of internal control over financial reporting; or conclusions on whether NRCS' financial management systems substantially complied with the three FFMIA requirements or on compliance with laws and other matters.
-KMPG LLP is responsible for the attached auditor's report, dated November 8, 2023 and the conclusions expressed therein.
-However, our review disclosed no instances where KPMG LLP did not comply, in all material respects, with U.S. Generally accepted government auditing standard and OMB audit guidance.
+Our review, as differentiated from an audit of the financial statements in accordance with U.S. generally accepted government auditing standards, was not intended to enable us to express, and we do not express an opinion on NRCS' financial statements; conclusions about the effectiveness of internal control over financial reporting; or conclusions on compliance with laws, regulations, contracts, and grant agreements, including on whether NRCS' financial management systems substantially complied with the three FFMIA requirements.
+KMPG LLP is responsible for the attached auditor's report dated November 9, 2022 and the conclusions expressed therein.
+However, our review disclosed no instances where KPMG LLP did not comply, in all material respects, with U.S. generally accepted government auditing standard and OMB audit guidance.